 Rangolis are colourful, decorative designs, drawn on the floor.
 It is an integral part of the Indian culture and tradition.

 Rangolis are made on auspicious occasions, such as weddings and festivals, especially Diwali.
 Rangolis can be made with colourful sand, flowers, rice flour, turmeric powder and other materials, varying according to different parts of India.

 India is a country, which loves colours--bright, vibrant and full of life.

 India is a multilingual and multicultural country.
 Despite so much diversity, one thing is common---the spirit and enthusiasm towards life.
-Indians celebrate each and every moment of life and do it in a grand and colourful way.
+The Indians celebrate each and every moment of life, and do it in a grand and colourful way.

 The enthusiasm to celebrate every small pleasure, with folk songs, dances and festivals.
 There might be variation, depending upon the terrain and the availability of resources.

 The Rangoli is a traditional folk art of India and is created beautifully, on the floor of homes or courtyards.

 - Basically these are bright colourful patterns and designs, which can be made with colourful wheat flour, colourful rice powder, turmeric powder, vermillon, fresh flowers or flower petals.
 But nowadays even chemical colours are used to make Rangoli designs.